What is tissue expansion?

 Tissue expansion is a common surgical procedure to grow extra skin through controlled mechanical overstretch.
 It creates skin that matches the color, texture, and thickness of the surrounding tissue.

 As can be obeserved during pregnancy, skin has the remarkable ability to grow when subjected to controlled tension leading to the creation of additional soft tissue.
 It is this ability to stretch and generate new tissue that expanders exploit.
 By placing a device underneath the skin which is then slowly expands over the course of several weeks, surgeons are able to generate additional skin for reconstructive purposes.
 This de novo skin can then be used to repair a wide variety of congenital or acquired soft tissue defects.

 The concept of tissue expansion for surgical reconstruction was first reported over fifty years ago (Neumann, 1957) although the technique did not gain popular acceptance until the 1980s (Radovan et al., 1982; Argenta et al. 1984) when it was used predominantly in delayed breast reconstruction.

-Self-inflating tissue expanders were developed in parallel to balloon-type devices (Austad et al., 1982).
+Autonomous controlled tissue expanders were developed in parallel to balloon-type devices (Austad et al., 1982).
 However, their impact was hindered by their limited expansion volumes and potential complications.
-The adoption of biocompatible osmotically active hydrogels (Weise et al. 1993) was a major advance in the evolution of self-inflating devices, although they were relatively crude in terms of their in vivo performance.
+The adoption of biocompatible osmotically active hydrogels (Weise et al. 1993) was a major advance in the evolution of autonomous controlled devices, although they were relatively crude in terms of their in vivo performance.